-For business they wear traditional suits dresses and knee length skirts pumps and hose.
+They wear traditional suits dresses and knee length skirts pumps and hose.

-Men will wear long pants and polo or a button shirt to go into the better restaurants and they also keep their hair neat.
+Men will wear long pants and a polo or a button shirt to go into the better restaurants and they also keep their hair neat.
 You will see many men wearing nice leather shoulder bags and women carry the latest in fashion purses.

 For what to wear in Rome Italy start with your basic travel wardrobe.
 Check out what the current "in" color is or wait until you get there and buy something to go with what you own.
 It doesn't have to be designer expensive if that is not in your budget.
 A top or scarf will do.